top of page

 For my friend, I recommended the "Comprehensive" plan because she has had dental issues throughout her life.
 For that additional $239/year premium she only has to pay 20% of fillings out of pocket.
 To get that $239 back from the insurance she only needs $299 in basic &/or major.

-The bottom line is that this company has good dental coverage aside from the low maximums.
+The bottom line is that this company has decent dental coverage aside from the low maximums.
 It is clear the true premiums are subsidized by the employer.

 THE FINAL WORD